-The size of solar energy system you need depends on several factors such as how much electricity or hot water or space heat you use, how, the size of your roof, and how much you're willing to invest.
-Also, do you want the system to supply your complete energy usage or to supplant a portion of your higher cost energy usage?
-SolFarm’s team can quickly work with you to determine what type and size of system would best suit your needs.
+The size of your solar energy system depends on several factors including how much electricit you use, and how much space is avilable (roof or ground).
+The solar energy system can be built to supplement all or just a portion of your energy usage (depending on your goals).
+SolFarm's team can quickly work through these factors with you to determine what system would best suit your individual needs.

 The price of solar energy is quickly reducing; however, there is no single or simple answer to this.
 Solar rebates, tax credits, and other financial incentives can greatly reduce the cost of a PV system.
 This cost depends on a number of factors, such as whether it is a stand-alone system or is integrated into the building design, the size of the system, and the particular system manufacturer.
 For solar water heaters and space heaters, you also have to consider the price of the fuel used to back up the system.
 In most cases, you would have to add the cost of natural gas or electricity to get a more accurate estimate of how much you can expect to pay for a solar energy system.